Krewe of Muses: Throws

-Since its inception, Muses has emphasized gifting usable and reMUSEable throws to parade-goers.
-From soap to earbuds, socks to water bottles, luggage tags to pens and notebooks, bandanas to scarves, Muses is a leader in throws that are functional and exciting for the crowds.
-Muses throws are cherished, worn, and displayed throughout the year, rather than being discarded shortly after the parade to clog drains or landfills.
+Since its inception, Muses has emphasized gifting usable and "reMUSEable" throws to parade-goers.
+This has included soap, earbuds, socks, water bottles, luggage tags, pens and notebooks, bandanas and scarves.
 In recent years, in response to city-wide efforts to keep storm drains clean and reduce environmental impact, Muses has scaled down the amount of single-use plastic in their manufactured throws, focusing on quality and durability.
-They have drastically reduced the amount of traditional beads, and - like their logo polystone medallions - have found new ways to make certain items easier to repurpose, such as adding a "lobster claw" clasp or magnet.
+They have reduced the amount of traditional beads, and - like their logo polystone medallions - have found new ways to make certain items easier to repurpose, such as adding a "lobster claw" clasp or magnet.
 Many of the Muses tote bags, pencil bags, and cosmetic bags are also made from recycled materials.

-Inspired by the Krewe of Zulu Coconut, the Krewe's signature throw is an upcycled high-heeled shoe, a great example of reuse.
-Each member decorates her own thrifted and gifted shoes year-round, incorporating glitter, paint, decoupage, and myriad baubles and trims, to create beautiful works of art.
+Inspired by the Krewe of Zulu Coconut, the Krewe's signature throw is an upcycled high-heeled shoe.
+Each member decorates her own thrifted and gifted shoes year-round, incorporating glitter, paint, decoupage, and baubles and trims.
 They are presented in bags tied with ribbon, and often include personal cards or notes from the Krewe member who created them.
 The shoes are not wearable and the recipient is given one, not a pair.
-One of the most coveted throws of Mardi Gras, they are highly collectible and notoriously difficult to catch.

 Other activities

-The Krewe of Muses has presented several award-winning displays.
+The Krewe of Muses displays have won awards.

 As one of their community activities, the Krewe hosts a yearly design contest for local students.
 The winner has his or her design printed on that year's signature throw cup.

 The Krewe engages in community outreach and fundraising year-round.
 They plan and host events that are both private to members and open to the public, raising funds and awareness for local charities and other philanthropic organizations.